 Dr. Santhibhusan Senapati (tumor microenvironment)

-Prof. Kim Lewis of North Eastern University, Boston, USA (mode of action of antibacterials)
+Prof. Kim Lewis, North Eastern University, Boston, USA (antibacterials)

-Prof. Joo-Won Suh, Director of CNPM, Myongji University, South Korea (anti-TB agents)
+Prof. Joo-Won Suh, Myongji University, S. Korea (anti-TB agents)

-Dr. Claudia Jonak, Austrian Institute of Technology, Tulln, Austria (plant stress signal transduction)
+Prof. Claudia Jonak, Austrian Inst. of Technology, Austria (plant stress factors)

 As we have technical expertise in making nucleosome core particles and nucleosomal arrays, our group is open to collaborative projects dealing with nucleosome binding factors.